 Devin is equally at home on your television, on your bookshelf, and on your iTunes.
 School children, teachers and parents know him as the writer behind the Memoirs series including Memoirs of a Goldfish, winner of the Wanda Gag Award as the nation's best read aloud book.
 Television viewers in Michigan and Ontario know him as their evening news anchor on WDIV-TV, NBC in Detroit.
 And music lovers know him as the winner of the prestigious Detroit Music Award for Best Country Performer.

-Devin is the author of 19 children’s books.
+Devin is the author of 20 children’s books.
 His book A is for America became a national bestseller that even found its way beneath the White House Christmas tree.
 In 2004, First Lady Laura Bush invited him to read at the annual White House Easter Egg Roll.
 His book, Memoirs of a Goldfish” was chosen as the Michigan Reads book, and has won a slew of children's choice awards including New York, Maryland and New Hampshire.
 His other books include Fibblestax, Cosmo’s Moon, and H Is For Honor.
-His newest title is Back Roads Country Toads.
+His newest title is Memoirs of a Tortoise, the latest in his series of Memoirs books.
 In 2017, he was honored with the Gwen Frostic Award from the Michigan Reading Association for his contributions to literacy in Michigan.